dustinpfister/blog_posts/_posts/threejs-examples-tracks.md

 ### Know a thing or two about the user data object, and other object3d class features

 My tracks module makes use of the [user data object](/2021/02/16/threejs-userdata/) of the [object3d class](/2018/04/23/threejs-object3d/) as a way to park some data that is used by the various methods of the tracks module.
+The object3d class is the base class of mesh objects, cameras, and anything else that would be added to a scene object as a child.
+Also scene objects themselves are examples of objhect3d class based objects.
+However not everything in threejs is an object3d based object such as curves, which is where I make use of the user data object as a way to store a curve for each source object.
+However when it comes to using the curve object from a cloned copy the position of the curve will be relative to worked space, so to fix this I create new curves from this curve objects but add the [position of the parent object](/2022/04/04/threejs-object3d-position/) to the values of the curve stored in the user data object to do so.

 ### Source code is also up on Github

 The source code exmaples here can also be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-tracks).
+This is also where I store the source code for all the various [other blog posts that I have wrote on threejs](/categories/three-js/) thus far as well.

 ### Version numbers matter